eScienceLab/HDR-UK-Hackathon-2025/README.md

 [Trusted Research Environments (TREs)](https://satre-specification.readthedocs.io/en/stable/faqs.html#what-tre) are secure environments designed to provide researchers with controlled access to sensitive data, whilst maintaining privacy and security measures.

+The [What is federated analytics?](https://trefx.uk/federated-analytics) primer explains the _Five Safes_ principles and how these are particularly important if accessing multiple TREs for federated analytics, e.g. machine learning.

 ### 🗂 What are RO-Crates?

 [RO-Crates](https://www.researchobject.org/ro-crate/about_ro_crate) are a community-driven format for packaging research data with machine-readable metadata to enhance Findability, Accessibility, Interoperability, and Reusability (FAIR principles) of research outputs.